Often misunderstood or overestimated, what is mastering exactly?

-Mastering helps to ensure listeners will hear – as most as possible – the sound as the artist meant it.
+Mastering helps to ensure listeners will hear the sound as the artist meant it

-Additionally, mastering is the place for the final quality check (QC) allowing to spot and fix the eventual clicks, pops, crackle or small issues that hadn’t be addressed in the final mix (or earlier).
+Additionally, it’s at the mastering stage that you have your last chance to spot and fix the eventual clicks, pops, crackle or small issues that haven’t been addressed in the final mix (or earlier).

 Mastering is also the place to ensure consistency and uniformity of sound over the multiple tracks of a project.
 Bring a cohesive feeling to it.